 A thoughtful shepherd used bales of straw to protect the area around his lambs.
 Explore how you can arrange the bales.

-The challenge here is to find as many routes as you can for a fence to go so that this town is divided up into two halves, each with 8
+The challenge here is to find as many routes as you can for a fence to go so that this town is divided up into two halves, each with 8 blocks.

 What is the largest 'ribbon square' you can make?
 And the smallest?
 How many different squares can you make altogether?